baronwoy/recommendify/README.md

 ## What it does
 * Displays a users Top 5 tracks and Top 5 artists of the past 12 months
 * Generates 2 series of recommendations one based on a users top 5 tracks and one on a users top 5 artists
-* Generates a playlist putting together the top 5 tracks and the song recommendations
+* Generates a playlist collating together the top 5 tracks and the song recommendations
-* Generates a playlist putting together the top 5 artists most popular song and the recommendations
+* Generates a playlist collating together the top 5 artists most popular song and the recommendations

 ## Install
 based on the premise that a user would be using a Windows Operating System <br/>